nathanwbailey/msc_project/part_4_improved_decoder/README.md

   Uses a larger SIMCLR decoder with MSE losses for each mode.

 - **simclr_decoder_improved_mse_loss_decoded/**
-  Decodes the SIMCLR embeddings in the fine-tuning process as well as the MAE embeddings
+  Decodes the SIMCLR embeddings in the fine-tuning process.

 - **simclr_decoder_larger_improved_mse_loss_weighted_losses/**
-  Weight losses for wind modes due to higher reconstruction loss.
+  SIMCLR model with weighted losses for the wind modes.

 - **simclr_decoder_weight_decay/**
   Adds weight decay to the downstream LSTM model, keeping the model the same as in part 3.